The Golden Crab: Kurdish people

-Kurdologists Ordîxanê Jalîl, Celîlê Celîl and Zine Jalil collected another Kurdish tale in 1974 from informant Cherkes Ashir, from Yerevan.
-In this tale, titled "Змееныш" ("The Little Snake"), a shepherd and his wife have longed to have a son, so God makes a snake crawl out of the wife's mouth as answer to their prayers.
-Time passes, and the little snake aks his father to make a bid for the hand of the padishah's daughter.
+Kurdologists Ordîxanê Jalîl, Celîlê Celîl and Zine Jalil collected another Kurdish tale in 1974 from informant Cherkes Ashir, from Yerevan, which was published in Russian with the title "Змееныш" ("The Little Snake"), and translated to German as Der Schlangensohn ("The Snake Son").
+In this tale, a shepherd and his wife have longed to have a son, so God makes a snake crawl out of the wife's mouth as answer to their prayers.
+Time passes, and the little snake asks his father to make a bid for the hand of the padishah's daughter.
 The shepherd father goes to the padishah's court and sits on the matchmaking chair.
 The padishah laughs at the poor man's proposal, and confabulates with his viziers to set impossible tasks for the man that, if he fails, will result in his decapitation: first, he is to give him seven camels with loads on their backs, driven by an Arab man; second, to build a palace equal to the padishah's, and third, to unroll a carpet between the padishah's palace and the shepherd's house, with gardens on each side of the carpet and with nightingales singing.
 The snake son fulfills the requests, and gets to marry to the padishah's daughter.
 The padishah's daughter goes to the snake son's house and enter the bedroom: the snake son takes off the snakeskin and becomes a young man.
 Meanwhile, the padishah sends his wife to his son-in-law's house to see if his son is a snake.
 The padishah's wife is greeted by her daughter, who lies that her husband is away on a hunt.
 The padishah's wife spies behind a door the snake son-in-law take off the snakeskin; she seizes the opportunity to take the snakeskin and throw it in the fire.
 The young man laments the fact, warns his wife she will not find him until she hears from the 40 dervishes, becomes a bird and flies away.
 The padishah's daughter grieves for her lost husband, and her father-in-law and the padishah build her a "хератхан" ("Herathan"), where she welcomes travellers with food and bed, but they must share a story with her.
 One day, a blind father and his son named Ahmad go to fetch water, when the boy meets another boy named Ahmad, whom he befriends.
 The second Ahmad goes to a mountain, a rock door opens and asks if Ahmad brought the water to "forty dervishes".
 The boy answers yes, then goes out of the mountain.
 The first Ahmad goes back to his blind father, tells the whole story and both go to the padishah's daughter to tell her the occurrence.
 After listening to their story, she asks to be brought to the mountain where the rock opens.
 The padishah's daughter sees the second boy Ahmad and follows him through the rock door, meets her husband and embraces him.